akaFunk/UpduinoVerilogExamples/README.md

 The state machine from chapter 4 is modified to not jump between the states by a press of a button, but instead a counter.
 This turns it into a chaser light.

+## Chapter 7 - Submodule
+Same functionality as the example from chapter 1 except a submodule is used to implement the inverting function.